5 v 5 Futsal Rules

-All divisions follow a seven goal differential.
+- All divisions follow a seven goal differential.
 If a team scores a goal increasing their lead to more than seven, it will not be counted or retroactively added.
-Ex: If the losing teams score another goal, the winning team needs to score again to have the goal differential reach seven again.
+Ex: If the losing team scores another goal, the winning team needs to score again to have the goal differential reach seven again.

-Coed division has a three goal limit for all players.*Highest Coed division Exempt*
+- Coed/Any-Gender divisions have a three goal limit for all players.*Champions League Division Exempt*

 EQUIPMENT AND SAFETY

 - A jersey or shirt (The two teams must wear colors that distinguish them from each other and also the referees) (Each goalkeeper must wear colors that distinguish them from the other players and the referees) (*)

 - Shorts – The goalkeeper is permitted to wear pants